kevintruong/til/Others/POSIX,-Part-1:-Error-handling.md

 "If a signal handler is invoked while a system call or library function call is blocked, then either:

-* the call is automatically restarted after the signal handler returns; or
-* the call fails with the error EINTR.
+-the call is automatically restarted after the signal handler returns; or -the call fails with the error EINTR.
 Which of these two behaviors occurs depends on the interface and whether or not the signal handler was established using the SA_RESTART flag (see sigaction(2)).
 The details vary across UNIX systems; below, the details for Linux.

 If a blocked call to one of the following interfaces is interrupted by a signal handler, then the call will be automatically restarted after the signal handler returns if the SA_RESTART flag was used; otherwise the call will fail with the error EINTR:

-* read(2), readv(2), write(2), writev(2), and ioctl(2) calls on "slow " devices.
+-read(2), readv(2), write(2), writev(2), and ioctl(2) calls on "slow " devices.
 A "slow" device is one where the I/O call may block for an indefinite time for example, a terminal, pipe, or socket.
 (A disk is not a slow device according to this definition.).

-* If an I/O call on a slow device has already transferred some data by the time it is interrupted by a signal handler, then the call will return a success status (normally, the number of bytes transferred).
+-If an I/O call on a slow device has already transferred some data by the time it is interrupted by a signal handler, then the call will return a success status (normally, the number of bytes transferred).

 Note, it is easy to believe that setting 'SA_RESTART' flag is sufficient to make this whole problem disappear.